davenkin/andy-springboot-sample/README.md

 - Then to run the application locally, run `./mvnw spring-boot:run`,or run `main()` in `SpringBootWebApplication` in IDE directly, after that open `http://localhost:5123/about` to check if the application runs successfully.
+- To stop local docker compose without deleting data, run `./stop-docker-compose.sh`.
-- To stop local infrastructure, run `./stop-docker-compose.sh` to shut down all docker containers.
+- To stop local docker compose and delete data, run `./clear-docker-compose.sh`.

 ### How to run tests